pblittle/aws-suture/README.md

     -r, --check-result CHECK_RESULT  the check result to match
 ```

 You will find the default config values in the options hash.
-You should overwrite these values using the command line flags.
+You should overwrite these values using the command line flags above.

 ```ruby
   options = {